jesseeproductions/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 2.5 =
+= 3.0 =
-Coupon Creator 2.5 includes numerous improvements and introduces Coupon Creator Add-ons.
-It is recommended to update both Coupon Creator and Coupon Creator Pro to 2.5 for them to work correctly.
+Coupon Creator 3.0 adds Block Editor support, refactors the code base, and increases the minimum PHP version to 5.6 and WordPress 4.9.
+If you have Pro or Add-ons please update those to 3.0 for them to continue to work.

 == Frequently Asked Questions ==
 <h4>What if I have support questions?</h4>